danielrmeyer/TypedPhysicsSimulations/README.md

 # Typed Physics Simulations
-This is an experiment in using Scala for physics simulations
+This is an experiment in using Scala for physics simulations.
+The Open Source Physics Library is being used for core functionality.

-# Set-up

-The Open Source Physics Framework is included in the lib folder as osp.jar.
+The examples are motivated by the book "Introduction to Computer Simulation Methods" by Harvey Gould, Jan Tobochnik, and Wolfgang Christian.

 # Project Goals